 In 2012, Atlanta Mayor Kasim Reed of Atlanta bestowed the city's top honor on James, The Phoenix Award, in appreciation for his outstanding contributions to the City of Atlanta and its citizens.
 "Atlanta is truly blessed to say James W. Lewis is one of her own.
 He gives so much to students and works hard along side of them to set an example for others to give selflessly," stated Mayor Reed.

 Also in 2012, James was awarded the Champions Awards at the World Diversity Leadership Summit.
 Nearly 400 senior global executives from over 150 of the world’s leading corporations were a part of the international summit.
 James received this award for his passion of opening doors and opportunities for young leaders from around the world.
 Concerning this honor and award, Todd Corley, Founder of The TAPO Institute, says “James’ personal commitment to diversity leadership is unparalleled and is evidenced in his life’s work to provide students with resources to excel academically and professionally.
 This is a wonderful achievement for both James and NSHSS.”

-While dedicating himself full-time as the CEO of Golden Key, James made time to teach at GSU's Andrew Young School of Public Policy at the graduate level for many years, serving on the board of the Alumni Association.
+While dedicating himself full-time as the CEO of Golden Key, James made time to teach at GSU's Andrew Young School of Public Policy at the graduate level for many years, and also served on the board of the Alumni Association.
 He was also the commencement speaker for GSU in the year 2000.
-James was recently honored to be selected as a University Trustee at Oglethorpe University.
+James was recently honored to be selected and currently serves as a University Trustee at Oglethorpe University.